Holonomy groups of flat manifolds with $R_\infty$ property: Proof of Theorem

 The representations $\rho_i, i=1,\ldots,k$ are defined on the group $A$.
-Lemma \ref{lm:centralizer} gives us a~possibility to extend domain of these representations to $C$.
+Lemma \ref{lm:centralizer} gives us a~possibility to extend the domains of these representations to $C$.
 Let $V_i$ be subspaces of $\Q^n$ corresponding to representations $\rho_i$, $i=1,\ldots,k$.
 In fact, since $\rho_{|C}$ is in block diagonal form, we have

-where $\Theta$ is considered as a~zero-dimensional subspace (zero vector) of $\Q^{n/k}.$ Moreover, every element of the group $\rho(Q) = P$ permutes elements of the set
+where $\Theta$ is considered as a~zero-dimensional subspace (zero vector) of $\Q^{n/k}.$ Moreover, every element of the group $S$ permutes elements of the set

-We want to prove that this action is transitive. \begin{lm} $Q \subset S_k$ is a~transitive permutation group. \end{lm} \begin{proof} If we assume that $Q$ is not transitive, then
+We want to prove that this action is transitive. \begin{lm} $S \subset S_k$ is a~transitive permutation group. \end{lm} \begin{proof} If we assume that $S$ is not transitive, then

 Let